CalebBell/fluids/docs/fluids.units.rst

 Support for pint Quantities (fluids.units)
 ==========================================

-Basic module which wraps all fluids functions to be compatible with the `pint <https://github.com/hgrecco/pint>`_ unit handling library.
+Basic module which wraps all fluids functions and classes to be compatible with the `pint <https://github.com/hgrecco/pint>`_ unit handling library.
-All other object - dicts, classes, etc - are not wrapped.
+All other object - dicts, lists, etc - are not wrapped.
 Supports star imports; so the same objects exported when importing from the main library will be imported from here.